JeremyTubongbanua/sofe4620u-nba/README.md

   - `seasons.txt`: contains season names
   - `teams.txt`: contains team names
 - `data.zip`: A compressed file of the `data/` directory.
 Primarily used for data fetching from the cloud.
+- `NBA 5th Player Prediction Report.pdf`: The final report of the project.
+- `NBA 5th Player Prediction Slides.pdf`: The final presentation slides of the project.
 - `basketball_player_removal_mlp_model_3.pt`: The trained model for predicting the best basketball player to remove from a team.
 This is our 3rd and final iteration.
 - `create_data.py`: A Python script that preprocesses the matchups data and NBA_test.csv and generates the `.txt`, `mapped_data.csv`, and `mapped_expanded.csv` files.
 - `MLP_Training.ipynb`: A Jupyter Notebook that trains the MLP model for predicting the best basketball player to remove from a team.